 Prague or Vienna in March

-We have written a detailed guide to visiting Prague in Spring March and April.
+We have written a detailed guide to visit Prague in Spring March and April.
 Prague is located in the Czech Republic, and this capital city is different from the Austrian Capital city.

-Both cities have historical places – weather it’s the Hapsburg palaces or Communist era buildings, both have seasonal events and festivals and both are perfect for day trips to nearby cities.
+Both cities have historical places – whether it’s the Hapsburg palaces or Communist-era buildings, both have seasonal events and festivals and both are perfect for day trips to nearby cities.

 Here are the key things to keep in mind,

-- Vienna is expensive than Prague, in terms of hotels and transportation.
+- Vienna is more expensive than Prague, in terms of hotels and transportation.

 - Prague is slightly colder in March than Vienna.